dulcelj55/dulcelj55/README.md

 - 👋 Hi, I’m @dulcelj55
-- 👀 I’m interested in ... learning code to be a data enginer
+- 👀 I’m interested in ... learning code to be a software engineer
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ... html, css, js
-- 💞️ I’m looking to collaborate on ... not sure yet
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ... thenutritionaljourney@yahoo.com

 <!---